pauliuskalv/study/README.md

 # study
-Projects that are left over from my software engineering course
+Projects that are left over from my Software Engineering course